Conformal anomaly and gravitational pair production: Introduction

-\paragraph{\bf Introduction.}
+\section{Introduction}

 Signatures of vacuum instability in a strong electric field were first found in work by Sauter on the Klein paradox~\cite{Sauter:1931zz}.
-This effect has been recognized and developed further by Heisenberg and Euler~\cite{Heisenberg:1936nmg} and later formalized in terms of a pair production process in QED by Schwinger~\cite{Schwinger1951,Schwinger:1954zza}.

-The physical interpretation of this instability, often called the Schwinger effect, is linked to the quantum vacuum fluctuations in which virtual pairs of electrons $e^-$ and positrons $e^+$ are constantly created to be annihilated shortly later.
-In a sufficiently strong background electric field, the created $e^+ e^-$ particles are taken away in opposite directions by the field.
-As they are spatially separated, they cannot annihilate and become real particles.
-Thus, a sufficiently strong electric field creates matter ($e^+e^-$ pairs) from the vacuum.
+This fascinating effect has been recognized and developed further by Heisenberg and Euler~\cite{Heisenberg:1936nmg} and later formalized in terms of a pair production process in QED by Schwinger~\cite{Schwinger1951,Schwinger:1954zza}.
+The physical interpretation of this phenomenon, often called the Schwinger effect, is linked to the quantum fluctuations in which virtual pairs of electrons $e^-$ and positrons $e^+$ are constantly created in the vacuum to be annihilated shortly later according to the Heisenberg uncertainty principle.
+In a strong background electric field, the created $e^+ e^-$ particles are forced to flow away in opposite directions, they become spatially separated, and, without possibility to annihilate, become real particles.

-A similar phenomenon exists in gravitational fields near black holes.
-A black hole emits the Hawking radiation~\cite{Hawking1974,Hawking1975}, which can be associated with the particle tunneling process~\cite{Parikh2000} in which one particle from the pair, created in the vicinity of the event horizon, gets swallowed by the hole while another particle has sufficient energy escape to infinity.
+A similar process exists in gravitational fields near black holes.
+A black hole produces the Hawking radiation~\cite{Hawking1974,Hawking1975}, which can be associated with the particle tunneling process~\cite{Parikh2000} in which one particle from the pair, created in the vicinity of the event horizon, gets swallowed by the hole while another particle has sufficient energy to escape to infinity.
 The escaping particles form the outgoing energy flux, which diminishes the mass of the black hole and, therefore, leads to the black hole evaporation.
-Due to a nonlocality of the tunneling process, this effect operates in an extended vicinity above the black hole event horizon, thus creating the notion of the quantum atmosphere~\cite{Giddings:2015uzr} (see also \cite{Eune:2017iab}).
-It was recently suggested that such quantum atmospheres could possess nontrivial thermodynamic features that can be probed in condensed matter experiments~\cite{Bermond:2022mjo}.
+Due to a nonlocality of the tunneling process, this effect operates in an extended vicinity above the black hole event horizon, thus creating the notion of the quantum atmosphere~\cite{Giddings:2015uzr} (see also \cite{Eune:2015xvx,Eune:2017iab}).
+It was recently realized that such quantum atmospheres could possess nontrivial thermodynamic features that can be probed in condensed matter experiments~\cite{Bermond:2022mjo}.